Altuve, Tucker lead Astros past D’backs to get back to .500

 Weaver allowed three runs and five hits with five strikeouts in 5 1/3 innings in losing his fifth straight decision.

+Weaver said he didn’t have crisp command, but he was making the pitches when he needed to.

+“I was able to get some three ups and three downs, but in the sixth inning, I had a couple of tough blows there and just not really winning,” Weaver said.
+“It was a very unfortunate inning to say the least.”

-Cristian Javier allowed two runs and four hits with six strikeouts in four innings.
+Cristian Javier, who started for the first time in 12 days, allowed two runs and four hits with six strikeouts in four innings.

+“I felt good,” Javier said through a translator.
+“I felt healthy.
+I felt strong.
+There were a couple pitches that didn’t land.
+They were outside the zone, not where I wanted them, but I was able to make the adjustments and have a good outing.”

 Enoli Paredes (3-2) threw two scoreless innings for the win.
 Josh James threw a scoreless seventh.